Mark Kilam

-Mark Kilam is a professional Canadian football coach who is currently the special teams coordinator ad assistant head coach for the Calgary Stampeders of the Canadian Football League (CFL).
-He is a three-time Grey Cup champion as an assistant coach with the Stampeders, having won in 2008, 2014, and 2018.
+Mark Kilam (born April 22, 1979) is a Canadian professional football coach who is the head coach of the Edmonton Elks of the Canadian Football League (CFL).
+He is a three-time Grey Cup champion as an assistant coach with the Calgary Stampeders, having won in 2008, 2014, and 2018.

 Early life

 Kilam was born to parents Surender and Jan, both of whom are doctors.
 He grew up in Lethbridge, Alberta where he attended Lethbridge Collegiate Institute.

 University career

 Kilam played CIAU football as a linebacker for the Alberta Golden Bears from 1997 to 2001.

 Coaching career

 Early career

 Kilam began his coaching career as a defensive assistant coach for the Cochrane High School Cobras from 2002 to 2005 where the team won three provincial high school championships.
 He also coached for the Southern Alberta All-Star Team in the Provincial Senior Bowl from 2003 to 2005.

 Calgary Stampeders

 Kilam was hired by the Calgary Stampeders for the 2005 season as the strength and conditioning coach.
 In 2006, he also added the title of defensive quality control coach.
 In the following season, he was promoted to linebackers coach and served in that capacity for three years.
 He won his first Grey Cup championship when the Stampeders defeated the Montreal Alouettes in the 96th Grey Cup game in 2008.

 On December 8, 2009, Kilam was promoted to special teams coordinator for the Stampeders.
 He won his first Grey Cup as a coordinator following the team's 102nd Grey Cup victory over the Hamilton Tiger-Cats in 2014.
 He won his third Grey Cup when the Stampeders won the 106th Grey Cup in 2018.
 In 2019, Kilam was given the title of assistant head coach, in addition to his special teams duties.

+On October 30, 2024, after the Stampeders missed the playoffs for the first time since 2004, the team announced that they were not retaining Kilam for the 2025 season.